gitcoinco/grants-stack/packages/contracts/docs/CHAINS.md

 | MerklePayoutContract                  | 0xcaC94621584a1a0121c0B5664A9FFB0B86588B8a |
 | Round                                 | 0xd3E45c78050a6472e28b9E02AA8596F7868e63d6 |

 # Project Registry

-This section lists the proxy, current implementation and admin contracts of the project registry.
+This section lists the proxy, current implementation, and admin contracts of the Project Registry.
 This information is useful for contract upgrades.

 ### Ethereum Mainnet